-EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Rocks .
-Compare and group kinds of rocks by ap physical properties.
-Describe how fossils things that have live within rock.
-Recognise that soils rocks and organic m pearance and simple are formed when are trapped are made from
+Compare and group together different kinds of rocks by appearance and simple physical properties.
+Describe how fossils are formed when things that have lived are trapped within rock.
+Recognise that soils are made from rocks and organic matter.

-EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Evolution & Inheritance Recognise that living changed over time a provide information that inhabited the Ea ago.
-Recognise that living offspring of the same offspring vary and ar their parents.
-Identify how animals adapted to suit their different ways and the lead to evolution. nd that fossils about living things arth millions of years things produce kind, but normally re not identical to and plants are environment in
+EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Evolution & Inheritance Recognise that living changed over time a provide information that inhabited the Edago.
+Recognise that living offspring of the sam offspring vary and at their parents.
+Identify how animals adapted to suit their different ways and their lead to evolution. and that fossils about living things arth millions of years g things produce e kind, but normally re not identical to s and plants are r environment in